bojangles-m/gwt/README.md

 # gwt NPM Package

-This package can be used by:
+This package can be installed by:

 ```
-npm install -g @bojangles/gwt
-npx gwt-create
+npx @bojangles/gwt
 ```